Terry Sanford: Tenure

 Following Iraq's August Invasion of Kuwait, Bush moved military forces to the Persian Gulf region.
 Sanford preferred to impose sanctions against Iraq rather than pursue a military solution, saying to the Senate, "There is no reason for us to get involved in a shooting, killing war to take Kuwait."
-He became a leading critic of American involvement in the ensuing Gulf War while at the same time growing more resolved to retire from the Senate.
+He became a leading opponent of American involvement in the ensuing Gulf War while at the same time growing more resolved to retire from the Senate.
 Several weeks later he became surprised to hear that Faircloth had switched his party registration to Republican and was preparing to challenge Sanford in the 1992 election for his Senate seat.
 His efforts to recruit his own successor candidate failed.
-In September Sanford abruptly changed his mind and decided to run for reelection, saying, "I could find no decent way to be a lame duck."
+In September, Sanford abruptly changed his mind and decided to run for reelection, saying, "I could find no decent way to be a lame duck."

 1992 campaign

 Sanford officially announced his campaign for reelection on December 2, 1991.
 He faced no opposition in the Democratic primary, while Faircloth, enjoying substantial backing from Helms' National Congressional Club, won the Republican primary.
 Both men pledged to run issues-oriented campaigns and avoid personal attacks.
 In June 1992 he became afflicted with illness and was admitted to Duke Medical Center for treatment of a heart valve infection.
 This delayed his attempts to campaign, but he returned to work in the Senate in late July.
 Sanford was heavily involved in the direction of his campaign and pledged to tour all 100 North Carolina counties.
 Early polling suggested he enjoyed a large lead over Faircloth.
 Faircloth attacked Sanford as beholden to special interests and an advocate of big government and higher taxes.
 Sanford countered by portraying his opponent as a conservative hard-liner.
 During a televised debate in September Sanford countered Faircloth's accusations that he was a spendthrift by pointing to his efforts at budget reform.

 By October Sanford's heart infection had grown more serious and he underwent surgery to replace the troubled valve, temporarily preventing him from campaigning.
 He was released from the hospital two weeks later, but he was noticeably thinner and the surgery had risen public doubts about his health.
-Without his leadership during the interim, his campaign lost initiative to Faircloth, who questioned his views on the Gulf War and characterized him as a Washington, D.C. insider.
+Without his leadership during the interim, his campaign lost initiative to Faircloth, who questioned his views on the Gulf War and characterized him as a Washington, D.C., insider.
 On November 3, 1992, Faircloth won the election by a 100,000-vote margin, though Democrat Bill Clinton won national election as United States President, while Jim Hunt was reelected Governor of North Carolina.
 Sanford celebrated the overall outcome at the North Raleigh Hilton Hotel, declaring, "This is a great night for the Democratic Party.
 We have the nation on the right track again.
 We have the state on the right track."